jmclinn/thunderoped/_posts/2015-10-30-game-recap-magic1.markdown

 date:   2015-10-30 23:20:00
 category: recap
 author: Clay
-excerpt: "The Thunder kicked off their road season tonight against a young Magic tonight in Orlando.
-And it was wild..."
+excerpt: "The Thunder kicked off their road season tonight in Orlando against a young Magic team, and it was wild..."
 ---

 ### OKC 139 - ORL 136